Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

     While in MyCrypto, navigate to the "View & Send" tab located on the left sidebar.
 Under "To Address" input the public address of Node 2.
 Enter an arbitrary amount of ETH to send (I recommend sending a larger amount so you will be able to see the change in your Node 1 account - e.g. 150,000).
 You can keep the transaction fee as is, or slide it left or right, it won't make too much of a difference.
 If this was the real "crypto world" you would increase the transaction fee (i.e. the fee paid to those who mine the block) to get the transaction done more quickly.
 Once all the required fields are populated - hit send.
 You should see a pop up near the bottom of your screen - see screenshot 'Hash.'

     At this point your transaction has just been broadcast to the custom network (your network).
 The status of the transaction will show as "PENDING" until your nodes have successfully mined the block.
 You can view this by selecting "Check TX Status."
 There will be a unique hash number associated with transaction.
 You can copy this down if you like, but it's not necessary unless you have completed many many transaction and need it to distinguish one from another.
+See screenshot "Successful TX" for an example of what will appear when your transaction has been mined.

     This process of approving your transaction should take approximately the same amount of time you specified when you configuring your genesis block.
 Now is a really cool time to navigate back to your window with the two terminal tabs open.
 If you follow the lines of code after the transaction is sent you will see how a new block is mined in real time.